davidterroso/D/README.md

 In case the patches are saved previously to the training, 12 patches per image with size 256 x 128 in uint8 will be saved.
 The total number of patches saved would be $(24*128+24*49+20*128+2*64)*12*256*128*3 = 8 182 038 528$ bytes or $7.6$ GB.

 For 2.5D segmentation, it would be the triple since three patches (from the previous, the current, and the following slices) per slice are being used.
 Therefore, the total space would be $(24*128+24*49+20*128+2*64)*12*256*128*3*3 = 24 546 115 584$ bytes or $22.86$ GB.

+For the intermediate slice generation, the whole RETOUCH dataset is going to be used.
+There are 14 Cirrus volumes, 14 Spectralis volumes, and 14 Topcon volumes (10 obtained with the T-2000 and 4 obtained with the T-1000).
+The T-1000 device resulted in scans with varying dimensions: 512 x 650 (in two volumes) and 512 x 480 (in two volumes).
+The storage required for these volumes can be calculated as $14*1024*512*128 + 14*496*512*49 + 10*885*512*128 + 2*650*512*128 + 2*480*512*128 = 1 841 840 128$ bytes or $1.7$ GB.
+Each slice is then saved as an individual image in uint8, which requires the same storage capacity ($1.7$ GB).

 # References
 [1] R. Tennakoon, A. K. Gostar, R. Hoseinnezhad, and A. Bab-Hadiashar, “Retinal fluid segmentation in OCT images using adversarial loss based convolutional neural networks,” in *2018 IEEE 15th International Symposium on Biomedical Imaging (ISBI 2018)*, pp. 1436–1440, 2018.